Welcome to Sacred Fools Theater Company, est. 1997

 * Holy cow, you're famous!
 Several celebrities have appeared in Serial Killers over the years, including Jenna Fischer (The Office), Jennifer Morrison (House MD) and Dana Snyder (Aqua Teen Hunger Force) Ryan Gosling once made an appearance via a pre-taped video, and French Stewart enjoyed himself so much that he's now a Sacred Fools company member and a Serial Killers semi-regular!

 * Music!
 Not only do we write and rehearse a brand-new show every week, but there are often full-blown musical numbers.
 From Richard Levinson's funky theme from The Incredible Scooter Cops and his moving "This Piano is Magic" from Ask Elizabeth, to Bobby's Stapf's country-rock stylings in Beaverquest, to Joe Jordan's sweet WWII-era showtunes from Seamen!
-The Musical, to Michael Teoli's gothic rock opera in CarnEvil and 8-bit music for Grip of Violence II - not to mention the theme song by Gary Stockdale (see below) - you should come to Serial Killers prepared to dance in your seat more often than not!
+The Musical, to Michael Teoli's gothic rock opera in CarnEvil and 8-bit music for Grip of Violence II, and the weekly musical numbers in King of Kong: The Musical - not to mention the theme song by Ryan Johnson (see below) - you should come to Serial Killers prepared to dance in your seat more often than not!

 Hear the theme song!